GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/panel_sprite.md

 If "repeat borders and center texture" is enabled, segments 2, 4, 5, 6, 8 will be repeated instead of stretching them:

 ![](/gdevelop5/objects/9panel6.png)

+## References

+You can browse all the actions, conditions and expressions related to [the panel sprite (9-patch) object on this reference page](/gdevelop5/all-features/panel-sprite-object/reference/)